James Comyn

-Sir James Peter Comyn (8 March 1921 – 5 January 1997) was an Irish-born barrister English High Court judge.
+Sir James Peter Comyn (8 March 1921 – 5 January 1997) was an Irish-born barrister and English High Court judge.
 The scion of a prominent Nationalist legal family, Comyn was sent to England after they fell out with Éamon de Valera.
 Considered by many to be "the finest all-round advocate at the English bar", Comyn was appointed to the High Court of Justice in 1978, serving on the bench until his retirement in 1985.

 Early life

 James Comyn was born at Beaufield House, Stillorgan, County Dublin, the son of Nationalist barrister James Comyn KC and of Mary Comyn; through his father he was the nephew of the barrister Michael Comyn KC.
 Both his father and uncle had been political and legal advisers to Éamon de Valera, who at one point used Beaufield House as a safe house.
 However, the Comyn brothers fell out with de Valera shortly before he came to power in 1932, and Michael Comyn was passed over as Attorney-General of the Free State.
 As a result, James Comyn, who was then attending Belvedere College in Dublin, was sent by his father to attend The Oratory School in England.
 Comyn spent six months as a trainee at The Irish Times under the editor R. M. Smyllie, but abandoned journalism after a joke he added to an obituary was printed in the paper, leading to his demotion to the racing department.

 Comyn then matriculated at New College, Oxford, where he read law, graduating with second-class honours.
 In 1940, he defeated Roy Jenkins for the presidency of the Oxford Union, winning by four votes.
-After suffering the first of several breakdowns through his life, he briefly worked for the BBC's Empire Service during the war.
+After suffering the first of several breakdowns through his life, he briefly worked for the BBC's Empire Service during the Second World War.